NordicESMhub/GEO4962/_episodes/05-psyplot-simple_case.md

 ## JupyterLab

-By default, jupyterhub presents you the standard Jupyter user interface layout but you can also access the new web-based user interface for Project Jupyter that is called [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/).
+By default, you will get the web-based user interface for Project Jupyter that is called [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/).

-For this replace **tree?** in the web address you have in your browser tab by **lab**.
-Then you should get:

 <img src="../fig/jupyterlab.png" width="600">

+> ## Remark
+> Do not worry if you do not have **pangeo** notebooks.
+We will see later how to change kernels within JupyterLab.
+>
+{: .callout}

 ### Menu Bar